-JCCBI participates in the FCSAP, administered by Environment Canada, for the implementation of the mitigation measures to contain and treat the contaminated groundwater on lands in the Bonaventure Expressway sector (East and West Sectors) in Montreal along the St. Lawrence River.
-JCCBI also works with owners and stakeholders to study the contamination and implement mitigation plans in partnership, which adds to the complexity of the file.
+JCCBI participates in the FCSAP, administered by Environment and Climate Change of Canada, for the implementation of the mitigation measures to contain and treat the contaminated groundwater on lands in the Bonaventure Expressway sector (East and West Sectors) in Montreal along the St. Lawrence River.
 Hence, it has launched the Solution Bonaventure Project aimed at ensuring environmental groundwater management in the summer of 2016.
+JCCBI is also working with owners and stakeholders to share the acquired knowledge.